Gigi-dev21/AccoutLedgerApp_Capstone/README.md

                 - D) Deposits - Display only the entries that are deposits into theaccount
                 - P) Payments - Display only the negative entries (or payments)
                    - For those 3 conditions above I created:
-                     - Createed a class named TransactionFilters.
+                     - Created a class named TransactionFilters.
                        - Inside TransactionFilters created 3 methods called:
                          -  TransactionStore:
                             - This class holds a shared ArrayList called allTransactions.